-Arriving in Rissani, a desert trading town, you can see the livestock market and select a cheche, a traditional Berber scarf.
-Then it's on to the dunes where you'll be met by your guide and taken on a 45 minute camel ride into the desert.
+Arriving in Rissani, a desert trading town, you can see the livestock market and select a cheche, a traditional Amazigh scarf.
+Then it's on to the dunes where you'll be met by your guide and taken on a 45-minute camel ride into the desert.
 You'll quickly be surrounded by sand as far as the eye can see.
 You can then extend your time in the desert by camping overnight.

 Family-friendly desert accommodation

-Staying in a Berber desert camp overnight is one of the best family experiences in Morocco.
+Staying in a Amazigh desert camp overnight is one of the best family experiences in Morocco.
 Accommodation is in tents with proper beds, electricity and shared or private bathroom facilities.
-As night falls your Berber hosts will light a camp fire, serve you one of their meals and play traditional music under the stars.
+As night falls your Amazigh hosts will light a campfire, serve you one of their meals and play traditional music under the stars.

 The night skies here are incredible and in the morning your hosts will wake you by banging pots and pans or clapping so you can climb the dunes in time for sunrise.
 It's a magical experience and children can run up and down the dunes while it's cool.